apoorvakanekal/BubbleGame/README.md

 # BubbleGame
-This is a simple game where the objective it to click the small bubble while big bubbles are moving around it.
+This is a simple, but fun game.
+To begin the game, the purple obstacles will first spawn.
+Then, a small white target will appear in the center.
+The goal is to click to white dot and eliminate it, while the obstacles move randomly and obstruct it.
+This was created by Apoorva Kanekal and Vikki Wong.